LiuTangLei/tailscale-awg-installer/README.md

 1. Run the installer - it automatically replaces binaries
 2. Your existing configuration and authentication remain unchanged
-3. Start with conservative DPI evasion: `tailscale amnezia-wg set '{"jc":4,"jmin":40,"jmax":70}'`
+3. Start with conservative DPI evasion: `tailscale amnezia-wg set '{"jc":4,"jmin":40,"jmax":70}'` or use interactive mode

 ### From AmneziaWG 1.0